 You are a junior doctor working in General Practice.
-Your first patient in the clinic is a 24-year old secretary, complaining of chronic, recurrent headaches.
+Your first patient in the clinic is a 24-year-old secretary, complaining of chronic, recurrent headaches.
 Take a history and examine the patient before formulating a management plan.

 What questions might you ask to find out more about the headaches?

 Does it spread anywhere else? –“Sometimes, but not always, it spreads to the other side of my forehead.
 It can feel like my whole forehead is being stabbed by lots of needles.”

-How would you rate the pain out of 10, with 10 being the worst pain you’ve ever felt? –“It starts off around a 4 but within minutes it’s a 10.”
+How would you rate the pain out of 10, with 10 being the worst pain you’ve ever felt? –“It starts off around a 4, but within minutes it’s a 10.”

 You mentioned earlier that they’re increasing in frequency.
 Have you identified any triggers? –“Well…I normally get them at home after a long day at work.
 I’d settle down to watch some TV with a glass of wine and then if I start getting pins and needles in my hands, I know I’m going to get the headache within half an hour.”

 So you get some symptoms before the headache? – “Yeah, I get pins and needles in my hands which travels up to my neck.
 Sometimes I feel a little bit sick as well.”

 Have you had any vomiting? – “No, never.”

 How long does the headache last? –“It normally lasts around a day but can last up to 3.
 That’s why I couldn’t work for most of last week – when I get the headache, all I can do is lie in bed with the curtains drawn.”

 Does anything make the headache better? –“Paracetamol used to help in the beginning but now I don’t bother – it doesn’t touch it!
 I find lying in the dark is the only way I can cope.”

 Does anything make the headache worse? –“Bright light, loud sounds – and I’ve learnt to stop drinking wine as soon as I get the pins and needles as it just makes it worse!”

 What other questions might you ask to complete your history?

-- Triggers: stress, dehydration, sleep deprivation, dietary factors such as cheese or chocolate
+Triggers: stress, dehydration, sleep deprivation, dietary factors such as cheese or chocolate

 Is there more than one type of headache present?

 Past medical history:

-- Menstruation/menopause (possible predisposing factors)
+Menstrual history (possible predisposing factors)

-- Drugs such as oral contraceptives and vasodilators may be potential triggers.
+Drugs such as oral contraceptives and vasodilators may be potential triggers.

-- Excessive intake of over the counter analgesics such as paracetamol or codeine may lead to medication overuse headache.
+Excessive intake of over the counter analgesics such as paracetamol or codeine may lead to medication overuse headache.

-Ideas, Concerns and Expectations:
+Ideas, concerns and expectations:

 What does the patient think is going on?

 Is the patient concerned about anything sinister?

-- What is the patient expecting from this appointment?
+What is the patient expecting from this appointment?

 “I don’t get any other symptoms before the headache.
 I’ve got no other medical problems.
 I have regular periods every month but there doesn’t seem to be any association with the headaches.
-I don’t take any regular medications apart from the odd Paracetamol.
-No one in my family suffers from these headaches.
+I don’t take any regular medications apart from the odd paracetamol.
+No one in my family suffers from headaches.
 I am quite stressed at work at the moment because we’re short-staffed but my manager is really good about not taking work home so I try to relax in the evenings.
 I live quite happily by myself at the moment.
 I don’t smoke but I like a glass of wine every night after work.
-I’m really hoping you can give some stronger painkillers for these headaches, Doctor.”
+I’m really hoping you can give some stronger painkillers for these headaches.”

 What is your likely diagnosis and how would you differentiate it from other chronic recurrent headaches from the history?